KEGustafsson/signalk-vessels-to-ais/README.md

 - How often data is sent out

 New:
+- v1.1.3, add: own vessel data and sending interval modified from min to sec
 - v1.1.2, fix: http/https url selection and better error info
 - v1.1.1, fix: current status of the plugin updated
 - v1.1.0, fix: numeric value test for text strings of AIS